shadiAl-Jaradat/News-App/README.md

 ### Failures vs. Exceptions

 - **Exceptions** are technical errors that occur at the infrastructure or data source level (e.g., network issues, server errors, parsing problems).
 They are thrown by the lower layers (API client, data sources) and are not meant to be shown directly to the user.
 - **Failures** are domain-level representations of errors.
 They are created by catching exceptions and mapping them to user-friendly, business-meaningful error types in the repository layer.
-The app’s domain and presentation layers only deal with Failures, never raw Exceptions.
+The app's domain and presentation layers only deal with Failures, never raw Exceptions.

 **Example Flow:**
 - The API client or data source throws a `ServerException` or `NetworkException`.
 - The repository catches these exceptions and converts them to a `ServerFailure` or `NetworkFailure`.
 - The BLoC receives a `Failure` and updates the UI state accordingly.

-This separation ensures that the UI and business logic are decoupled from low-level technical details, making the app more robust, testable, and maintainable.
+This separation ensures that the UI and business logic are decoupled from low-level technical details.

 ### Mock Data Source and Use Case
 - `NewsMockDataSource` and the mock use case (`GetMockArticles`) are **only for testing and development**.
-- In the BLoC, you’ll see a comment:
+- In the BLoC, you'll see a comment:
   ```dart
   /// For testing purposes, we use mock data uncomment the line below and comment the line above
   // final result = await getMockArticles();